-Our 2016 stakes horses include:
+Our 2017 stakes horses include:

 Desert Mama (Washington-bred two-year-old filly)

 This Washington-bred filly is by millionaire and Breeder’s Cup winner Desert Code out of our Holy Bull mare.
 Desert Code is a good, quality California sire and one of his stakes winners won at Emerald.
 Holy Mama was a quick mare and a promising young broodmare for us with a very quick filly already to her credit.

-She’ll be in the barn of Tim McCanna when she’s ready for racing.
+She’s in the barn of Tim McCanna.
+She posted some good breezes, but wasn’t mature enough to make it to the races over the summer.
 The filly is available in 4% units at $500.
 For more information or to review the HRC253 Agreement, please Contact Us.

 Bellastime (Arizona-bred two-year-old filly)